 Students wishing to access services must present documentation from an appropriate source such as a medical doctor, licensed clinical psychologist, or psychiatrist.
 This documentation, together with a personal interview with the Director, will be used to determine appropriate and reasonable academic accommodation plans.
 Guidelines for appropriate documentation can be requested from ODS.
 All documentation is maintained separate from academic files and remains confidential.

 At the beginning of each semester, ODS will prepare a letter that outlines the student’s accommodations.
 The student should inform the office either before the semester starts, or as early as possible in the semester, how many classes he/she is taking.
 The student will be given copies of the letter to take to the faculty.
 This procedure fosters independence, guarantees that the letter has been personally received by the faculty, gives the faculty a chance to meet the student, and offers students and faculty a chance to arrange an appointment to discuss the accommodations.

 Students have the right to receive the agreed upon accommodations from each faculty member who has received such notification.
 Faculty do not have the right to question whether the disability exists when accommodations have been authorized by the College or to request to examine the students’ documentation.

-Students who feel they have been treated in a discriminatory manner because of their disability or who haven't agreed upon accomodations should contact the Office of Disability Services (Erwin 106) immediately.
+Students who feel they have been treated in a discriminatory manner because of their disability or who haven't agreed upon accommodations should contact the Office of Disability Services (Erwin 106) immediately.
 Students with disabilities must maintain the same responsibility for their education as non-disabled students.
-This includes meeting the academic expectations of the College and maintaining appropriate behavior, with or without accomodations.
+This includes meeting the academic expectations of the College and maintaining appropriate behavior, with or without accommodations.

 The Office of Disability Services is within the Office of the Dean of the College (106 Erwin).
 The website for the office is http://disability.geneseo.edu.